 Note that checkable left ideals are defined analogously via the left annihilator of a principal right ideal.
 A group algebra $KG$ is called {\it code-checkable} if all right ideals of $KG$ are checkable. } \end{definition}

 Recall that a finite dimensional $K$-algebra $A$ is called a {\it Frobenius algebra} if there exists a $K$-linear function $\lambda \in \ho_K(A,K)$ whose kernel contains no left or right ideal other than zero.
 In case $\lambda(ab) = \lambda(ba)$ for all $a,b \in A$, we say that $A$ is a {\it symmetric algebra}.
-Note that group algebras are Frobenius algebras, even symmetric algebras.
-In such algebras the annihilators of ideals satisfy the double annihilator property (see \cite{HB}, Chap.
-VII).
+Note that group algebras are Frobenius algebras; even more, they are symmetric algebras.
+In such algebras the annihilators of ideals satisfy the double annihilator property (see \cite[Chap.
+VII]{HB}).

 \begin{prop}[Double Annihilator Property] Let $A$ be a Frobenius algebra.
 If $I \leq A$ is a right ideal in $A$, then

 A similar equation holds for left ideals. \end{prop}